icecreamman232/crazy-1bit-shmup/README.md

-Hello guys
+# (WIP) Crazy Black and White - Shoot'em up Game
-This project is a fun sci-fi retro shoot'em up game made by Unity 2D In this project I am trying to learn new thing and build it into this game as a hobby.
+This is shoot'em up game with retro theme made by Unity.
+## Stories
+## Features